leomotors/Mini-Vector-Calculator/README.md

 # Mini Vector Calculator

-  This program can do simple Vector Calculation
+  This program can do simple Vector Calculation.

 ## Program's Features